MobileFirstLLC/doucheblock/.github/DOCS.md

 git clone https://github.com/MobileFirstLLC/doucheblock.git
 ```

-If you do not have git [download the source from here](https://github.com/MobileFirstLLC/doucheblock/archive/master.zip).
+If you do not have git [download the latest source from here](https://github.com/MobileFirstLLC/doucheblock/archive/master.zip).

 <br/>